Supabase as a Data Destination: The Complete Guide for Data Teams

 • How to enable the Supabase destination in Erathos

-Supabase is an open source platform that offers, on top of managed Postgres, a set of services that a team would normally have to piece together by hand: authentication, REST and GraphQL APIs generated automatically from the schema, file storage, realtime via WebSocket, and edge functions.
+Supabase is an open-source platform that offers, on top of a managed Postgres, a suite of services that a team would typically have to build by hand: authentication, REST and GraphQL APIs automatically generated from the schema, file storage, real-time via WebSocket, and edge functions.

-The big idea is that the heart of Supabase is a real Postgres, not a proprietary database.
-That means everything you already know about Postgres — types, indexes, views, materialized views, functions, RLS — applies inside Supabase.
-And any tool that speaks Postgres can read from and write to it.
+The great thing is that the heart of Supabase is a real Postgres database, not a proprietary one.
+This means everything you already know about Postgres—types, indexes, views, materialized views, functions, RLS—applies inside Supabase.
+And any tool that speaks Postgres can read and write there.

-That’s why it has become a default choice among startups, product teams, and teams that need a fast backend to build modern applications, with or without AI.
+That is why it has become the standard among startups, product teams, and engineering teams that need a fast backend to build modern applications, whether they use AI or not.

 Why use Supabase as a data destination

-Historically, "data destination" was basically synonymous with data warehouse: BigQuery, Snowflake, Redshift, Databricks.
-And that makes sense — these systems are optimized for large-scale analytical querying, with columnar storage, compression, and MPP.
+Historically, "data destination" was synonymous with data warehouse: BigQuery, Snowflake, Redshift, Databricks.
+And that makes sense, as these systems are optimized for large-scale analytical queries, using columnar storage, compression, and MPP.

-But there’s a growing class of workloads that aren’t BI analytics; they’re data-driven operational workloads:
+But there is a growing class of workloads that are not BI analytics, but rather data-driven operations:

-• An app that shows customers their transaction history in "near real time"
+• An app that shows the customer their transaction history in "near real-time"

-• An AI feature that needs recent context from the operational database plus third-party data
+• An AI feature that needs recent context from the operational database + third-party data

-• An internal tool built on Supabase that needs to join data from Stripe, HubSpot, and the product
+• An internal tool built on top of Supabase that needs to join data from Stripe, HubSpot, and the product

-• An embedded dashboard inside the SaaS app that serves the end customer
+• An embedded dashboard inside the SaaS that serves the end customer

-For these cases, putting everything in the warehouse and trying to serve a production application from it creates unnecessary friction.
-Higher latency, per-query cost, lack of transactional indexes, no native APIs.
-Supabase solves this by being a destination that is ready to serve product out of the box.
+For these cases, dumping everything into the warehouse and trying to serve a production application from it introduces unnecessary friction.
+Higher latency, cost per query, absence of transactional indexes, and no native APIs.
+Supabase solves this by being a destination that is ready out of the box to serve products.

 Use cases for Supabase as a destination